aofarrel/Dockstore-Dictionary/outputs/output.rst

 eLwazi
 ------
-pronounced "el-woz-ee", derived from Xhosa word for knowledge
+pronounced "el-woz-ee", derived from the Xhosa word for knowledge (uLwazi) and the Luganda word for rock symbolizing robustness (Olwazi)

 	An African-lead open data science platform funded as part of the :ref:`dict NIH`'s :ref:`dict DS-I Africa` program.
-Leverages Gen3 and :ref:`dict Terra`.
+Leverages :ref:`dict Gen3` and :ref:`dict Terra`.

 Further reading: `<https://elwazi.org/>`_

-.. updated 2022-05-13
+.. updated 2022-05-16